HicServices/RDMP/Documentation/CodeTutorials/UserManual.md

 ## System Requirements
 You will need an Sql Server instance (unless using a [file system backend](./YamlRepository.md)).
 If you do not already have one, you can use the Express edition for free which is available from microsoft.com (https://www.microsoft.com/en-us/sql-server/sql-server-editions-express ).
 Alternatively you can use [LocalDb](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16) which is a Sql Server development tool installable with Visual Studio that allows for instances to be started when needed and shutdown automatically.

 You will also need to have your actual dataset data in a relational database.
-RDMP supports accessing research data repositories stored in MySql, Sql Server and Oracle databases but stores it�s own metadata (platform databases) in Sql Server only.
+RDMP supports accessing research data repositories stored in MySql, Sql Server and Oracle databases but stores it's own metadata (platform databases) in Sql Server only.

 If your dataset data is currently in flat files then RDMP can load them into a relational database for you via the data load engine.

 ## Platform Database Setup

-The RDMP uses SQL Server databases* to store metadata (dataset/column descriptions, validation rules, validation results, data load configurations etc) as well as to store logging data, caching repository data etc.  These �platform databases� are separate from your �data repository� which is the location that you store your live research data.
+The RDMP uses SQL Server databases* to store metadata (dataset/column descriptions, validation rules, validation results, data load configurations etc) as well as to store logging data, caching repository data etc.  These 'platform databases' are separate from your 'data repository' which is the location that you store your live research data.

 The first time you start RDMP (ResearchDataManagementPlatform.exe) you will be prompted to create the metadata databases that allow RDMP to function.
 The simplest approach is to create them all on a single server, to do this enter your Sql Server name and a prefix for the databases.